 - Ensuring that learners develop academic and moral strength.

-At present because of government restrictions put into place due to the pandemic we are not permitted to offer any extramurals.
-However the following extra murals will be available at Kingfisher learning centre as soon as possible; all activities are presented by external companies and are NOT included in school fees.
+Extra murals offered are Boxing, Ball-a-Rama, Dancing, Private piano lessons, all activities are presented by external companies and are NOT included in school fees.
 Payment is handled directly through the company offering the activity

 Grade 1 to 3: Ball-a-Rama

 All: Piano lessons; Karate, Little Green Chefs

 - Throughout the year we support various charities such as local animal welfare organizations, soup kitchens and old age homes by donations of items they need.
 The charity wish list is displayed and learners are encouraged to bring an item per week.